Ginger Crinkle Cookies

-- 8 tablespoons (1 stick) butter, softened
+- 8 tablespoons (113 g) butter, softened

-- 1 cup packed light brown sugar
+- 1 cup (212 g) packed light brown sugar

 - 2 egg whites

-- 1/4 cup molasses
+- ¼ cup molasses

-- 1 cup whole wheat flour
+- 1 cup (142 g) whole wheat flour

-- 1 cup all-purpose flour
+- 1 cup (142 g) all-purpose flour

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 2 teaspoons baking soda